Learning Hierarchically Structured Concepts: Conclusions and Future Work

-\paragraph{Learning different kinds of structure:} It would be interesting to understand more generally what kinds of structures can be learned by synchronous SNNs.
+It would be interesting to understand more generally what kinds of logical structures can be learned by synchronous SNNs.
 In our concept hierarchies, each level $\ell+1$ concept corresponds to the "and" of several level $\ell$ concepts.
-What if we allow concepts that correspond to "ors", or even "nors", of other concepts?
-Similar questions were suggested by Valiant~\cite{}, in terms of a different model.
+What if we allow concepts that correspond to "ors", or "nors", of other concepts?
+Similar questions were suggested by Valiant~\cite{valiant2000circuits}, in terms of a different model.
+Also, in addition to learning individual concepts, it would be interesting to consider learning relationships between concepts, such as association, causality, or sequential order. \snote{Linguistic structure?}

-In computer vision, it appears that a concept may be first recognized in outline and then details get filled in later.
-How can we fit this type of recognition into our model?
-Also, in addition to learning individual concepts, it would be interesting to learn relationships between concepts, such as association or causality.
-We might also consider other types of concept structure, such as sequences (as in music), or geometric or topological structure.